 Appeal to the Florida Supreme Court

 Bush appealed his conviction to the Florida Supreme Court.
 The court upheld Bush’s conviction.
-The court pointed to the fact that Bush was in financial trouble, he was aware that he was the beneficiary of Nicole’s $815,240 life insurance policy, and that he submitted a claim for the policy proceeds a few weeks after the murder.
-The court wrote, “Because a rational trier of fact could, and did, find from this evidence that Bush committed the first-degree murder of Nicole under both premeditated and felony murder theories, Bush is not entitled to relief.”
+The court pointed to the fact that Bush was in financial trouble, he was aware that he was the beneficiary of Nicole’s $815,240 life insurance policy, and he submitted a claim for the policy proceeds a few weeks after the murder.
+All of those facts are entirely consistent with innocence.
+The court nevertheless wrote, “Because a rational trier of fact could, and did, find from this evidence that Bush committed the first-degree murder of Nicole under both premeditated and felony murder theories, Bush is not entitled to relief.”

 The court also took the opportunity to abandon the “special appellate standard” for circumstantial evidence that had previously been the law in Florida.